tigerfarm/work/validateSignature/README.md

 };
 console.log(client.validateRequest(authToken, twilioSignature, url, params));
 ````
-When testing, for example and inbound received SMS, confirm by doing the following:
+When testing, for example an inbound received SMS, confirm by doing the following:
 + Send an SMS message your to Twilio phone number.
 + Twilio account auth token: The account auth token related to the Twilio phone number.
 + URL: the original URL based on the configuration of the Twilio phone number.